Daenara/rhasspy_weather/README.md

 or if you just have a question, you can also post in the [rhasspy forum thread](https://community.rhasspy.org/t/rhasspy-can-tell-you-the-weather/671) for this project.

+## Python Versions

+This project is tested on python 3.7.
+As of now python 3.9 is incompatible.

 ## Table of Contents
 * [Setup (out of date, will be fixed soon)](#setup)
 * [Usage](#usage)